nagyist/opendialog-dev-environment/README.md

 ## Setting up OpenDialog

-+ Connect to the workspace container as described above and run the following scripts to set the application up:
++ Connect to the workspace container as described above and run the following commands to set the application up:

 in `/var/www/opendialog`: